Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/a8a3ef45-6ce3-4bb0-9c30-8cdf15161287)

+*Figure 29.
+An image showing what Windows 7 Style Safe Mode boot menu but in Windows 10, proven as it says "Windows 10" is being used.
+Image From: (https://www.drivereasy.com/wp-content/uploads/2019/12/safe-mode-1.jpg)*

 Select the version of Safe Mode that suits your needs in the moment and the system will restart once again.
 You have successfully booted into Safe Mode.
 If the menu below does not pop up and instead it boots up normally, the button was likely not clicked fast enough.